-My LORD: I have the honor to acknowledge the receipt of your lordship's tele-gram, No. 1, of the 8th instant, and to inclose to your lordship herewith copy of a note which I immediately addressed to the Secretary of State, referring to my notes of the 27th September, 21st October, and 7th December last, and to your lordship's dispatch, No. 214, of the 30th October, copy of which, as reported in my dispatch No. 250, of the 12th November, I placed in his hands, and expressing the sense in which Her Majestry's Government viewed his silence with regard to the communications which had been made to him respecting the sense of British vessels in Behring Sea which had been made to him respecting the seizure of British vessels in Behring Sea.
-I have, etc.,
+My Lord: I have the honor to acknowledge the receipt of your lordship's telegram, No. 1, of the 8th instant, and to inclose to your lordship herewith copy of a note which I immediately addressed to the Secretary of State, referring to my notes of the 27th September, 21st October, and 7th December last, and to your lordship's dispatch, No. 214, of the 30th October, copy of which, as reported in my dispatch No. 250, of the 12th November, I placed in his hands, and expressing the sense in which Her Majesty's Government viewed his silence with regard to the communications which had been made to him respecting the seizure of British vessels in Behring Sea. which had been made to him respecting the seizure of British vessels in Behring Sea.